Ba 'Alawi sada: DNA analysis

 FamilyTreeDNA classified the results of the analysis samples sent to it into different genetic lines based on the male (Y) chromosome and by comparison with other samples that had been examined and classified.
 When some members of the Ba Alawi performed this genetic analysis, some of their results revealed the haplogroup G lineage, which is predominantly found in the Caucasus region.
-A few doubt that their lineage to the Prophet's Household is authentic, claiming that the lineage in which Arabs predominate is the haplogroup J1 lineage.
-However, this opinion is contested as there is no evidence to support the DNA patterns of the true descendants of Prophet Muhammad.
-Numerous other prominent lineages claiming descent from the Prophet Muḥammad—such as the Idrissids, Jaylanis, Rifais, Rizvis, Naqvis and others, also exhibit similar genealogical discrepancies.
+A few doubt that their lineage to Muhammad's household is authentic, claiming that the lineage in which Arabs predominate is the haplogroup J1 lineage.
+However, this opinion is contested as there is no evidence to support the DNA patterns of the true descendants of Muhammad.
+Numerous other prominent lineages claiming descent from Muḥammad—such as the Idrissids, Jaylanis, Rifais, Rizvis, Naqvis and others, also exhibit similar genealogical discrepancies.

 Genealogist Blaine Bettinger notes, in regards to this case, that "Of course, as all genealogists know, almost none of our conclusions about ancestry/descendancy are 100% proven, especially when they are based at least in part on oral and paper records."
+He further mentioned, "DNA alone NEVER proves anything.
+When you ask others to evaluate your genealogical conclusion, providing just the DNA evidence is pointless".